Two men killed and third wounded in Houghton Regis stabbing

 A double murder investigation has been launched after two men were killed and another was left seriously injured with stab wounds in a town in Bedfordshire.

-On Sunday at about 1.20am, police received reports of a man being hit by a car on Tithe Farm Road in Houghton Regis.
+At about 1.20am on Sunday, police received reports of a man being hit by a car on Tithe Farm Road in Houghton Regis.

 Officers found three men with stab wounds.
 Emergency services pronounced two of the men dead at the scene.

-The third man was taken to hospital where he remains in a serious but stable condition.
+The third man was taken to hospital, where he remains in a serious but stable condition.

-The victims have yet to be formally identified but specially trained officers are supporting their families.
+The victims have yet to be formally identified, but specially trained officers are supporting their families.

 Police have been carrying out investigations in the town in a bid to track down the perpetrators.